+Don’t Miss our complete guide to Peru with kids, which covers 4 weeks in Peru.
 If you’re short on time, Ollantaytambo can also be visited as a day trip from Cusco.
-Check out our full list of The Best Day Trips from Cusco, Peru.
+Check out our full list of the best day trips from Cusco, Peru.

 If you are flying to the Sacred Valley you’ll arrive in Cusco.
 Have a taxi pick you up at the airport and drive directly to Ollantaytambo to avoid the effects of Cusco’s over 11,000 feet of altitude.
 Ollantaytambo is about 2,000 feet lower than Cusco, giving you time to acclimate to the higher elevations before returning to explore Cusco.